 Stokkete / Shutterstock.com

-If your copay is more than $4, you might be overpaying.
+If your copay is more than $4 for a prescription, you might be overpaying.

 12. Use reputable online pharmacies